 Latex condoms are cheap and are the most accessible.
 However, not everyone can use them.
 According to studies, women are more prone to latex allergies as the vagina's mucus membranes make it more accessible for latex proteins to enter the body.
 Thus, women sensitive to latex may experience swelling and itching in their genital area after using latex condoms.
 If you feel that you have a latex allergy, it is best to go to your doctor.
 You may also use other types of condoms.

-One type of material used for male condoms is Polyisoprene.
-It is safer and is FDA-approved as it doesn’t cause any allergic reactions, unlike latex condoms.
+An important question to answer is if a condom is safe.
+Polyisoprene is a type of material used for male condoms, and it is safer and is FDA-approved as it doesn’t cause any allergic reactions, unlike latex condoms.
 The absence of proteins in this synthetic rubber is what makes it usable for those who have skin allergies due to latex.

 It has the same stretch as latex while having a soft and supple feel, lending comfort and a good fit to the male organ.
 It is also durable, making it less likely to tear than its latex counterpart.
 One of the downsides of Polyisoprene is its construction.
 To be usable, it needs to be thicker, which for some, can lessen the sensations felt during intercourse.